The Gallery (album)

-The Gallery is the second full-length studio album by the Swedish melodic death metal band Dark Tranquillity, released on 27 November 1995.
-It was the first full-length release to feature Mikael Stanne on vocals, as he was previously the rhythm guitarist.
+The Gallery is the second studio album by Swedish melodic death metal band Dark Tranquillity, released on 27 November 1995 by Osmose.
+It was the first full-length release to feature Mikael Stanne on lead vocals, as he was previously the rhythm guitarist and backing vocalist.

 In 2004, The Gallery was re-released with a slightly different cover art and five cover songs as bonus tracks.

 Songs

-The song "Punish My Heaven" was preceded by the track "Yesterworld" from the A Moonclad Reflection demo and later on the Yesterworlds compilation album.

 On the band's live album, Where Death Is Most Alive, vocalist Mikael Stanne has stated that the song "Edenspring" is about drinking.

 Live versions of songs on The Gallery have been recorded for the band's live albums: "Punish My Heaven" and "Lethe" are featured on the Live Damage album.
 "Edenspring", "Lethe" and "Punish My Heaven" are featured on the Where Death Is Most Alive album.

 Live performances

 When the band plays songs from "The Gallery" live, they tune down to their usual D♭ tuning, rather than E♭ tuning, which was the tuning for this album and Haven.